Youth Off The Streets: Scholarships, training and employment

 Youth Off The Streets supports young people who want to continue their education after high school, gain employment skills, or find a stable job.
 Its National Scholarship Program has been running since 2004 and provides financial assistance, mentoring and other support to young people engaged in training or further education.
 Youth Off The Streets is also an approved Registered Training Organisation (RTO code 41450) and delivers several nationally accredited vocational education and training (VET) courses to enrolled students in its independent high schools.

 Community engagement

-Youth Off The Streets provides a range of activities and support services in to young people aged 12–25 across Greater Sydney, regional NSW and some areas of Queensland and Victoria.
+Youth Off The Streets provides a range of activities and support services to young people aged 12–25 across Greater Sydney, regional NSW and some areas of Queensland and Victoria.
 It runs youth spaces in Blacktown, Merrylands, Weston and Logan, as well as the Koch Centre for Youth and Learning in Macquarie Fields and the Cordeaux Centre for Youth and Learning in the Illawarra.